The Return of Tom Thumb

 Scooping a handful of apple flesh, she turned towards the house.
 The wind picked up, sweeping against the house’s side.
 Roof tiles rattled.
 She had better get inside.

 She walked slowly towards the door, giving herself time to finish eating.
+Although she did not need to walk slowly.
 As she drew close, the remains of the door latch caught her attention.
 It was a mangled, rusted wreck that had once been a latch.
-Tom had never known it any other way.
+She paused to reflect: she had never known it any other way.
 The latch on the giant’s door was the first functioning one she had seen.

 Licking her hands clean and wiping them on her trousers, she wondered if their mangled latch could be bent back into shape.
 But then shadows of anxiety arrived as she remembered how others would react.